External risks impede China recovery, more easing seen

 Engendering an upswing in domestic demand could be as important to near term economic prospects as to the longer term rebalancing Beijing desires.

-"There are increasing signs showing the domestic economy is stabilizing, which is the most important factor driving retail sales next year," the Commerce Ministry's Shen said.
+"There are increasing signs showing the domestic economy is stabilising, which is the most important factor driving retail sales next year," the Commerce Ministry's Shen said.

 "Meanwhile, the government also pledged to raise personal income and increase fiscal spending to improve education, healthcare and social security systems.
 All these measures will provide more scope of growth for retail sales in 2013," he said.